tjiagoM/stochastic-YOLO/README.md

 ### Python environment

 We include a working dependency file named `environment_yolo_env.yml` describing the exact dependencies used to run this repository.
-In order to install all the dependencies automatically with Anaconda, one can easily just run the following command in the terminal to create an Anaconda environment:
+In order to install all the dependencies automatically with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://anaconda.org/), one can easily just run the following command in the terminal to create an Anaconda environment:

 ```bash
 $ conda env create -f environment_yolo_env.yml